 Diseases and malformations of the ureter

-In case of malformations of the ureter, the result is a disturbed urine transport or a reflux.
-These can again cause several secondary diseases: Hydroureter (extended ureters), recurring infections, inflammations of the kidney and its pelvis, formation of kidney and urinary calculi and renal insufficiency.
+In the case of malformations of the ureter, the result is a disturbing urine transport or reflux.
+These can again cause several secondary diseases: hydroureter (extended ureters), recurring infections, inflammations of the kidney and its pelvis, formation of kidney and urinary calculi, and renal insufficiency.

 Inflammation of a ureter is usually due to the upward spread of infection in cystitis.

-This is inflammation of the bladder and may be due to:
+This is an inflammation of the bladder and may be due to:

-- A mixed infection of coliform and other organisms which may follow the passage of a urinary catheter or other instrument
+- Mixed infection of coliform and other organisms which may follow the passage of a urinary catheter or other instruments

-The effects are inflammation, with edema and small haemorrhages of the mucosa, which may be accompanied by haematuria.
-There is hypersensitivity of the sensory nerve endings in the bladder wall, which are stimulated before the bladder has filled leading to frequencyof micturition and dysuria (a burning sensation on micturition).
+The effects are inflammation, edema and small hemorrhages of the mucosa, which may be accompanied by hematuria.
+There is hypersensitivity of the sensory nerve endings in the bladder wall, which are stimulated before the bladder has filled leading to the frequency of micturition and dysuria (a burning sensation on micturition).

-Hormones associated with pregnancy cause relaxation of perineal muscle and relaxation and kinking of the ureters.
-Towards the end of pregnancy pressure caused by the fetus may obstruct the outflow of urine.
+Hormones associated with pregnancy cause relaxation of the perineal muscle and relaxation and kinking of the ureters.
+Towards the end of pregnancy, the pressure caused by the fetus may obstruct the outflow of urine.

-In the male, prostatitis provides a focus of local infection or an enlarged prostate gland may cause progressive urethral obstruction.
+In men, prostatitis provides a focus of local infection or an enlarged prostate gland may cause progressive urethral obstruction.

 The possibility of the formation of calculi increases with increasing age whereby men and women are affected equally.

-The so-called calculi or these crystal accumulations can be caused by strongly concentrated urine accumulations, excessive meat consumption, inflammations as well as congenital distraction of the deterioration of certain by-products, in which they do not dissolve in urine and therefore accumulate as crystals.
+The so-called calculi or these crystal accumulations can be caused by strongly concentrated urine accumulations, excessive meat consumption, inflammation as well as the congenital distraction of the deterioration of certain by-products, in which they do not dissolve in the urine and therefore accumulate as crystals.

-In the prominent part of the calculi, about 70% consists of calcium oxalate and is produced by lack of calculi formation inhibiting substances or through an excess of calcium or oxalate.
-10-15% of calculi are induced by seasoned purine bodies or excessive meat or alcohol consumption.
-Other calculi are caused by infection, cysteine and xanthic stones which occur only rarely.
+In the prominent part of the calculi, about 70% consists of calcium oxalate and is produced by the lack of calculi dissolving substances or through an excess of calcium or oxalate.
+Ten to 15% of calculi are induced by seasoned purine bodies or excessive meat or alcohol consumption.
+Other calculi are caused by infection, cysteine, and xanthic stones which occur only rarely.

-In the case of this malignant tumour, there are about 95% new malignant formations of the urothelion.
+In the case of this malignant tumor, there are about 95% new malignant formations of the urothelium.
 The squamous epithelium is rarely affected.
-It occurs very rarely, and men at the age of 50 to 60 are affected the most.
+It occurs very rarely, and men at the age of 50–60 years are affected the most.

 Symptoms mostly occur late.
-They appear in form of microscopic hematuria or macroscopic hematuria.
-Additionally, a ureter blockage can cause one-sided urinary retention through the tumour.
-In most cases, pain only occurs when the metastasis takes place in the carcinoma.
-The first metastasis in most cases occurs in the liver, the lungs or the skeleton system.
+They appear in the form of microscopic hematuria or macroscopic hematuria.
+Additionally, a ureter blockage can cause 1-sided urinary retention through the tumor.
+In most cases, the pain only occurs when the metastasis takes place in the carcinoma.
+The 1st metastasis in most cases occurs in the liver, the lungs or the skeleton system.

-The Vesica urinaria is a muscular hollow organ which contains, depending on the size, 800-1500ml urine fluid.
+The Vesica urinaria is a muscular hollow organ that contains, depending on the size, 800–1500 mL urine fluid.

 Location of the urinary bladder

-The urinariy bladder is located retroperitoneally and is limited ventrally by the symphysis and the abdominal wall.
-In between lies the Spatium retropubicum, which is filled with loose connective tissue and makes the cranial extension of the bladder ,in case of the corresponding filling, possible.
+The urinary bladder is located retroperitoneally and is limited ventrally by the symphysis and the abdominal wall.
+In between lies the Spatium retropubicum, which is filled with loose connective tissue and makes the cranial extension of the bladder, in case of the corresponding filling, possible.